Alhanaqtah/netra/README.md

 ## About
-Netra is a simple library for creating distributed locks based on various backends to choose from, providing both low-level and high-level API for working with locks.
+Netra is a simple library for leader election based on various backends to choose from, providing both low-level and high-level API for working with locks.

 ## Install
 ```